-If you’ve paid attention to modern day fitness and nutrition advice over the past decade then I’m sure you’ve heard someone say that eating multiple small meals throughout the day is the ticket to fat loss.
+If you’ve paid attention to modern-day fitness and nutrition advice over the past decade then I’m sure you’ve heard someone say that eating multiple small meals throughout the day is the ticket to fat loss.

 This notion originated with a study published in 1964 where researchers found that eating small, frequent meals throughout the day enhanced fat loss and helped with weight management.

-Researcher have continued to look at this finding adding that there may be a relationship between eating frequency and your risk for obesity due to positive effects on appetite regulation, improved glucose tolerance, and an increased thermic effect.
+Research has continued to look at this finding adding that there may be a relationship between eating frequency and your risk for obesity due to positive effects on appetite regulation, improved glucose tolerance, and an increased thermic effect.

 While this all sounds great you’d probably be more interested to hear that increased meal frequency, especially the more frequent consumption of protein, has been shown to positively benefit your anabolic response in skeletal muscle which has the potential to maximize your resistance and strength training results and improve muscle mass.

-While the last couple paragraphs might be enough for some of your to hop on the 6 meals a day bandwagon we need to look at more data to really understand if this is the best course of action and what might really be going on here.
+While the last couple paragraphs might be enough for some of you to hop on the 6 meals a day bandwagon we need to look at more data to really understand if this is the best course of action and what might really be going on here.

 When it comes to many of these studies, including a number I didn’t mention, there is conflicting information (Shocking, I know…) but as I said above, there are a number of factors involved and all that needs to be taken into consideration.

-In a meta-analysis (study of studies) it was shown that eating more frequently resulted in both a greater preservation of lean body mass (muscle) and a decrease in fat mass.
+In a meta-analysis (study of studies) it was shown that eating more frequently resulted in both greater preservation of lean body mass (muscle) and a decrease in fat mass.

 Which is a win for more frequent eating!

-However, this meta-analysis was incredibly influenced by just one study, where upon removal of this one study from the meta-analysis, basically resulted in the outcome becoming non-significant.
+However, this meta-analysis was incredibly influenced by just one study, whereupon removal of this one study from the meta-analysis, basically resulted in the outcome becoming non-significant.